The Lessons of Empathetic Leadership

 Why is it essential for product leaders to build people?

-The last twenty months of the pandemic have brought invaluable lessons regarding employee engagement.
-The science of human relationships elucidates that we all want to be seen, heard, and validated.
+The pandemic has brought invaluable lessons regarding employee engagement.
+The science of human relationships explains that we all want to be seen, heard, and validated.
 Therefore, we expect our leaders and organization to care about our well-being.
-This is the new normal.

 To develop trustworthy leadership, product leaders must make an effort to show their teams that they care about them.
 A couple of ways to do so is by checking in with them, making efforts to build a relationship with them, recognizing their accomplishments, and treating them like family.
 In essence, product leaders need to create a community around their cross-functional teams.